 Pegasus: Well I certainly don't mean a bake-off!

-And yet another, courtesy of the dub:
+This dialogue is courtesy of the dub:

 Chaz Princeton: Who CARES if he's richer than me, and more powerful?
 I'm really good at playing card games, and isn't that what life is about?

-And who could forget this one?
-Seems the show wanted to make light of how annoying fans found the Catch Phases:
+The show wanted to make light of how annoying fans found the Catch Phases:

 The Fanservice of Fairy Tail has increased a lot throughout the years, to the point that there sometimes seems to be a nude scene every second chapter.
 In chapter 355, when the girls are skinny-dipping in a hot spring, they discover that the guys are in there with them.
 Of course, Lucy and Wendy freak out about being seen naked, but Natsu calmly replies that "we've already seen you naked a lot of times", and Gray adds "yeah, the novelty of it has worn off".
 Since this line was exactly what many readers were thinking at the point, and the fact that Natsu and Gray actually only have seen Lucy naked a couple of times in-universe, it is widely thought that the author used the two guys as a way of admitting that the fanservice had possibly gotten a little too over-the-top.